Chapter 13: The Tribe of Taimera

 She wanted to burrow into the sand and sink into its cold depths.
 Reko would have trusted her, and in return Laana had hoped, deep down, that the bird would take her child so she would never have to deal with his existence.
 Now the sea had put that thought in her head - and it wouldn't go away - and Laana knew she did not have it in her to hate him.
 The shame burned deep within.

 Very well then, she thought, and got to her feet.
 Immediately she noticed something that had been missing all day.
 After all the hard work of yesterday her antlers had been left bare, and she was missing the familiar seaweed drapes.
 She hadn't cared to notice before, but now the sea had shown her a clear and shining path she felt exposed, as though her pelt had begin to shed in great ugly clumps.
-She took some seaweed from the tideline, close to where she had dug up her clan, and would the green strands around her tines.
+She took some seaweed from the tideline, close to where she had dug up her clam, and wound the green strands around her tines.
 When she was done she turned and climbed the path out of the bay, leaving the clam for the birds to peck clean.

 She retraced her steps back from the lonely overgrown tracks and to the familiar sights and sounds of home.
 Sunrise Cove's sands were peppered with white as the seers combed the sands and talked among themselves.
 Laana couldn't put the moment off any longer, no matter how much she yearned to turn back into the untrodden grasses.
 She walked across the sands in a straight line toward the sea cave, never looking away even when the others looked up and asked where she had been.
 "Not now," she said.